What is the Paludrine/Avloclor Travel Pack?

 - Should not be used if allergic to any of the active ingredients proguanil hydrochloride or chloroquine phosphate.

 - It is advised to tell your doctor if you are using Praziquantel, digoxin, cyclosporine or anticonvulsant medications as Avloclor can increase their effect and therefore increase the chance of side effects.

 - Medication such as warfarin, kaolin, cimetidine and antacids also react with Avloclor and could increase the risk of adverse effects.

 For more information about side effects, precautions and interactions, please refer to the patient information leaflet which is inside your medication pack and is also available for download at the bottom of this page.

 How can I buy the Paludrine/Avloclor Travel Pack online?

 Paludrine/Avloclor antimalarial pack is available to order safely and securely online from HealthExpress.
 To help make sure that this is the right malaria tablet pack for the destination you are intending to visit, we ask you to complete a free, quick, and simple online consultation form.
-If these travel medications are the most suitable option for you, you will be able to place your order, and it will be shipped from our UK registered pharmacy via our free next day or same-day delivery service.
+If these travel medications are the most suitable option for you, you will be able to place your order, and it will be shipped from our UK registered pharmacy via our free next day delivery service.